AndersDeath/diary2/000-current.md

 # 02 October - Sunday - Istanbul - 3 day of immigration

-Today is new third day of immigration.
+Today is new third day of immigration. i think it is fair to count days from this trip, because things that happened in march were calmer and more understanable.